FaderVader/LogParser/readme.md

 2 discreet tries are used in LogParser.
 Tries/LogTrie contains pointers to every occurence of any word found in any log-file.
 Tries/SearchTrie is used for keeping track of word-hits when searching for multiple words.

 **LogTrie** uses Terminators for word-boundary demarcation.
 A Terminator defines a reference to the originating client, the date of the logfile, and the line where the match was found.
-The terminator is serialized, and multiple hits are concatenated.
+The terminators are stored in a list, and multiple hits are appended ( See [wiki](https://github.com/FaderVader/LogParser/wiki/LogTrie#logtrie-) ).

-**SearchTrie** uses same methodology, only the terminators are integers.
+**SearchTrie** uses same methodology, only the terminators are integers ( see [wiki](https://github.com/FaderVader/LogParser/wiki/SearchTrie-&-BinarySearchTree#searchtrie-) ).

 **Binary Search Tree**

 The BST is currently only used for sorting the results according to time.
-We use the In Order traversal of tree-nodes to acquire the sorted set.
+We use the In Order traversal of tree-nodes to acquire the sorted set  ( see [wiki](https://github.com/FaderVader/LogParser/wiki/SearchTrie-&-BinarySearchTree#searchtrie-) ).